VagishM6/MacChanger/README.md

 # MacChanger
-A python script that can be used to change the MAC address of a given network interface card.
+A python script that can be used to change the MAC address of a given network interface card of linux systems.

 ## Used modules
 - subprocess